wdb-123/wdb-123.github.io/docs/eRob driver/TwinCAT3.md

 :::tip
 If you need to develop **using C++, please note the following**:

-1. The installation order should be: first install Visual Studio 20xx; and then install TwinCAT3.
+- The installation order should be: first install Visual Studio; and then install TwinCAT3.
-2. During the installation and usage, make sure to disable all antivirus software and system firewall.
 :::